-Depending on the material, if you live in an older home and your home’s windows are at least 15 to 30 years old, you may be noticing signs of increased wear and tear and thinking about replacing them.
+If you live in an older home and the windows are at least 15 to 30 years old, you should be thinking about replacing them.

 Common reasons to replace older windows: